samkenxstream/appengine-plugins-core/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)
-# Google App Engine Java app management client
+# Google App Engine Plugins Core Library

 This is the client Java library to manage App Engine Java applications.
 It should be used by any application that performs App Engine Java application management.
 For example, the Maven, Gradle and Eclipse App Engine plugins, custom user tools, etc.